proveskit/Documentation/docs/quick_start/proves_quick_start.md

 5. Once in bootloader mode you can drag and drop a new ```.uf2``` file in as needed.

 ??? note "Can't Reach the Buttons?"
-    If you're currently using binaries and want to switch to CircuitPython or update the firmware sorry but you'll have to disassemble to access the buttons for a swap.
+    If you're currently using binaries, and want to switch to CircuitPython or update the firmware, sorry but you'll have to disassemble to access the buttons for a swap.

-    If you're currently using CircitPython you're in luck!
+    If you're currently using CircuitPython you're in luck!
 There are some REPL commands that can come to the rescue.
 Just type the following into a fresh terminal:
     ```py
     import microcontroller
     microcontroller.on_next_reset(microcontroller.RunMode.UF2)